Yandex Cloud

 When you create clusters, Managed Service for ClickHouse® allocates resources, installs the DBMS, and creates databases.

-For all created and running databases, Managed Service for ClickHouse® automatically creates backups and applies fixes and updates.
+For all created and running databases, Managed Service for ClickHouse® automatically creates backups as well as applies DBMS patches and updates.

-Managed Service for ClickHouse® also enables data replication between database hosts (both within and across availability zones) and automatically fails over to a backup replica if a failure occurs.
+Furthermore, Managed Service for ClickHouse® ensures data replication across database hosts, both within and across availability zones, with automatic failover to a standby replica if a failure occurs.

 Be mindful of what is what is controlled by the service, and what by the Yandex Cloud customer.
 Understanding these control zones will help you use your cloud resources effectively and avoid potential database-related problems.
 For more information, see Zones of control between managed database (MDB) service users and Yandex Cloud.